AdobeDocs/analytics-learn.en/help/components/segmentation/segment-containers.md

 ---
 title: Segment containers in Adobe Analytics
-description: This video shows how to work with the three different segment container types in the Segment Builder of Adobe Analytics.
+description: When building segments, the hit, visit, and visitor containers control how much data your segment will contain.
+In this video, learn how to use the containers and hear some examples of each.
 feature: Segmentation
-topics:
-activity: use
-doc-type: feature video
-team: Technical Marketing
 kt: 2301
+thumbnail: 2301.jpg
 role: User
 level: Beginner
 exl-id: 742e263e-2ac0-4d6e-b321-90691189d914
 ---
-# [!UICONTROL Segment] [!UICONTROL containers] in Adobe Analytics {#segment-containers-in-adobe-analytics}
+Segment containers in Adobe Analytics {#segment-containers-in-adobe-analytics}

-This video shows how to work with the three different [!UICONTROL segment] [!UICONTROL container] types in the [!UICONTROL Segment Builder] of Adobe Analytics.
+When building segments, the hit, visit, and visitor containers control how much data your segment will contain.
+In this video, learn how to use the containers and hear some examples of each.

 >[!VIDEO](https://video.tv.adobe.com/v/25401/?quality=12)

+For more information, please visit the [documentation](https://experienceleague.adobe.com/docs/analytics/components/segmentation/seg-overview.html?lang=en).